-Cardamom is used as a spice in Indian cooking where it is known as the ‘Queen of spices.”
-It is used in both savory and sweet dishes and most especially included in garam masalas.
-It is native to India and cultivated there and in Southeast Asia, both areas have extraordinary annual rainfall totals.
-Again, this plant is hardy to at least zone 10 and will thrive in the hot, humid South (of the U.S. or similar climates).
+Cardamom is used as a spice in Indian cooking where it is known as the ‘Queen of spices.’
+It is used in both savory and sweet dishes, being most especially included in garam masalas.
+It is native to India and cultivated there and in southeast Asia; both areas having extraordinary annual rainfall totals.
+Again, this plant is hardy to at least zone 10 and will thrive in the hot, humid south (of the U.S. or similar climates).
 Plant the rhizomes in fertile soil in part to full shade with consistent moisture.
 After three years, the plant will bear tall pink blooms that will eventually seed.

 Fenugreek is a legume that can be sprouted and used in salads or sandwiches.
-Seeds will sprout in 3-6 days.
-This herb is cultivated in India for the hard tiny seeds which are used to flavor pickles and in spice blends such as American curry powder.
+Seeds will sprout in three to six days.
+This herb is cultivated in India for the hard, tiny seeds which are used to flavor pickles and in spice blends such as American curry powder.

 The above herb plants are only a sampling of the many you can try growing in an Indian herb garden.
 There are literally dozens of choices that will add a little punch of the Indian palate to everything from ho-hum chicken salad, soups, and stews to meats and veggies – a bit of botanical Bollywood in your own backyard.